 When you imagine all the hoops you must jump through on any given day—from work-related tasks to shopping for groceries and taking care of your fitness—you rarely think of the sleep impact on fertility.
 While any rest is better than staying awake for an extended period, poor-quality slumber can take a toll on our ability to conceive a child.

 Whether you’re a woman who wants to fill a motherly role or a father that wants to grow his family, sleep is vital for your success.
-While it may sound like a cliche, here’s why you need to take rest and recovery seriously in 2020 and beyond.
+While it may sound like a cliche, here’s why you need to take rest and recovery seriously when trying to conceive.

 Sleep Impact on Fertility and Hormone Regulation